When to visit the vet?

 Causes

 The normal temperature range for cats is between 37.8 and 39.2 degrees Celsius.
 Hypothermia occurs when the body temperature drops below 37.2 degrees Celsius.
-Cats are homoeothermic, which means that they keep their body temperature constant within a narrow range.
-However, this ability can be impaired by various factors.
+Cats are homeothermic, meaning they maintain their body temperature within a narrow range.
+However, this ability can be affected by various factors.

-A reduced ability to generate heat can also be caused by malnutrition or dehydration.
-Cats that are not fed adequately or do not have access to clean water are also at risk.
+A reduced ability to generate heat can also be caused by malnutrition or dehydrationDehydration occurs when the body loses more fluid than it takes in.
+This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse..
+Cats that are not adequately fed or do not have access to clean water are also at risk.

 Symptoms